-The European Union Labour Force Survey (EU-LFS micro data) is a cross-sectional and longitudinal household sample survey, collated by Eurostat from data provided by the EU member states, three EFTA countries and three EU-candidate countries.
+The European Union Labour Force Survey (EU-LFS) is a cross-sectional and longitudinal household sample survey, collated by Eurostat from data provided by the EU member states, three EFTA countries and three EU-candidate countries.
 The database provides observations on labour market participation and persons outside the labour force.
 Details of access (EUI members only) are given below.
 Core data coverage is from 1983 to 2018 (update 2020).

 The information on this page pertains to the restricted-access EU-LFS micro dataset.
 Aggregate employment data can be downloaded from the Eurostat portal at Population and Social Conditions > Labour Market.

 European national statistical agencies are responsible for selecting EU-LFS samples, preparing questionnaires, conducting household interviews and forwarding results to Eurostat in accordance with a common coding scheme:

 - Same set of characteristics for each country.

 Definitions apply to persons living in private households aged 15 or above, except those undertaking military service.
 Wage data is not included in EU-LFS, and should not be listed as a variable in data access applications (see access procedures below).

 - A list of data revisions to previous EU-LFS data waves